38 Best Turkish Foods Everyone Must Try In 2025

 Image Source

 Delicious, buttery toasted!
-Plain rice cooked in water with butter/vegetable oil and noodle is Pilav.
-It is also cooked with eggplants, chickpeas, meat or liver slices with thyme, pepper, cinnamon cumin and almonds.
-While we Indian have pulao, you will find it as pilaf in Turkey in winters and summers both.
-If you are a strict vegetarian, this is one dish you will definitely like and you must try.
-Notice how rice gets its golden color from being sauteed in oil and is full of flavors.
+Plain rice cooked in water with butter/vegetable oil and noodles is Pilav.
+It is also cooked with eggplants, chickpeas, meat or liver slices with thyme, pepper, cinnamon, cumin and almonds.
+While Indians have pulao, you will find it as pilaf in Turkey in winter and summer.
+If you are a strict vegetarian, this is one dish you will definitely like, and you must try.
+Notice how rice gets its golden colour from being sauteed in oil and is full of flavours.

 14. Yaprak Sarma: A Healthy Snack